Ready to modernize your purchasing process and reduce your AP workload through automation? Let’s dive in.

 It makes sense that administrators often put a lot of time and effort into creating and staffing a procurement department since it basically defines the business model.

-This process is often subdivided into a few categories: direct, indirect, and service.
+Procurement is typically divided into three main categories: direct, indirect, and service procurement.
 How much each type is used depends on the company, but all of them play an essential role.

 Direct Procurement